 30 minutes is allocated for questions to the Gwent Police representative.

-Superintendent Mike Richards provided an update on current local policing priorities, before inviting questions from Members.
+Superintendent M Richards gave the Council an update on current police matters before inviting questions from councillors.

 Crime had decreased during the past five months with 2,000 fewer offences; Covid would have played some part in this.
 Burglaries had reduced by comparison to other forces in Wales.
 August saw a low crime month with around 40/50 fewer incidents than the previous year.
 May and July this year saw the pro-active team deal with seizure of 200 vehicles, anti-social behaviour and supplying of drugs.
 Huge quantities of Class A drugs to the value of £5M was seized.
 Operation Washington resulted in seven drug dealers being arrested and most had received significant sentences.

 Newport Central – Tackling antisocial behaviour was a priority as well as dealing with begging and drug misuse by the main bus station.
 The night time economy changed during the pandemic and footfall was very low.
 The Superintendent thanked M Cridland, Regulatory Services Manager, Commercial Standards and the Licensing Team for support visiting nightclubs.
 The Police, working in partnership with the local authority at the beginning of lockdown were able to re-house over 100 rough sleepers, this had a positive impact on anti social behaviour and begging.